Wireless Pentesting

 Basic info on Wireless can be found here.
 This will be a walkthrough used to obtain wireless handshakes and PMKID using various tools such as Aircrack-ng, HCXDumptool, Bettercap, and Wifite.

-Then we will crack the hashes using Hashcat
+Then we will crack the hashes using Hcxtools and Hashcat

 This will require having a WiFi Adapter that supports monitor mode, also known as packet injection.